TheVenetianWolf/Fenrir/README.md

 ## Contributing
 Pull requests and ideas are welcome!
 Please fork the repository and submit a PR with clear commit messages.
-Discussions about physics, simulation fidelity, or UX are encouraged.
+Discussions about physics modelling, simulation fidelity, or user experience are encouraged.

 ## License
-This project is released under the MIT License (see LICENSE)
+This project is released under the MIT License.
+See LICENSE file for details.

 ## Citation
 If you use FENRIR in research or teaching, please credit it as: